Tomislav Jakić

 Tomislav Jakić (born 23 March 1943, Zagreb) is a Croatian journalist, TV reporter and former advisor to the 2nd Croatian president Stjepan Mesić.

 Early years

 Tomislav Jakić was born on 23 March 1943 in Zagreb, Independent State of Croatia during World War II.
 His father was a state clerk and his mother was a teacher of German language.
 He spent his early life in Zagreb and graduated from the Faculty of Law, University of Zagreb.

-Before graduating from his faculty, he decided to enter TV journalism and in 1966 he joined the Yugoslav Radio Television (YRT).
+Before graduating from his faculty, he decided to enter TV journalism and in 1966 he joined the Yugoslav Radio Television (JRT).
 At first, he worked as a small-time reporter but gradually he became a TV anchor and later a foreign policy reporter.
 One of his first assignments was a report about the Yom Kippur War in 1973 when he travelled to Egypt and was amongst the first foreign TV news crews to enter Sinai.